-This guidance sets out public health arrangements that schools, colleges and other exam centres should implement when delivering exams in Spring 2021 to enable them to progress in a coronavirus (COVID-19) secure way.
+This guidance sets out public health arrangements that schools, colleges and other exam centres should implement when delivering exams from August 2021 onwards.

 The Tutorial Foundation will follow the Instructions for Conducting Examinations published on the Joint Council of Qualifications (JCQ) website for GCSE, AS and A level exams.

 You must make sure that you understand the NHS Test and Trace process.

 The Tutorial Foundation will need to collect and keep contact information for candidates and invigilators so that we can share it with NHS Test and Trace if needed.
 Every exam will have a seating plan, so we will add the names of the invigilators for reference if needed.